 If you are not able to restrict access to some post, page or custom post type, there are few reasons for that.
 The most common is caching.
 A lot of sites have installed all kinds of caching plugins or even server cache like Memcache.
 Make sure that cache is cleared each time you finished making changes to Posts & Terms settings.

 FYI!
 Sometimes there are “special kinds of pages”.
 For example, blog archive page or WooCommerce shopping/product pages.
 These types of pages are treated internally by WordPress core as “archive page” and technically are collections of posts or custom post types.
-That is why it is not possible to manage access to them.
+That is why it is not possible to manage access to them with Posts & Terms service.
+Instead consider to protect these type of pages with URI Access service.

 Finally, if you feel like nothing is working as expected, it is most likely you are missing something in your settings.
 Check Manage access to the WordPress posts and terms article to learn more about this topic.
 Additionally you can check our collection of videos on the Youtube channel.